DataBiosphere/toil/docs/contributing/contributing.rst

 .. admonition:: Enabling FUSE

-    When running toil-wdl-runner with Singularity, Singularity will sandbox images by default.
+    When running toil-wdl-runner with Singularity, Singularity will decompress images to sandbox directories by default.
 This can take time if a workflow has lots of images.
-To avoid this, FUSE can be given to the Docker container at startup.
+To avoid this, access to FUSE can be given to the Docker container at startup.
 There are 2 main ways to do this.
 Either run all the Docker containers in privileged mode::